-You can drive from a few hundred to a thousand miles with a bad O2 sensor.
+You can still drive for a few hundred miles with a bad O2 sensor.
 But you should expect a significant decrease in fuel mileage and poor engine performance such as rough idling, stalling, etc.

 This can happen on any car but is more common in older cars, especially those with higher mileage.
 It is recommended to have it replaced as soon as possible to avoid serious damage such as catalytic converter failure.

 4. Can a bad O2 sensor cause engine damage?

 What happens if you don’t replace your O2 sensor?
 Can a bad O2 sensor cause engine damage?
 No, a bad O2 sensor will not cause engine damage.
 The O2 sensor is installed within the exhaust manifold and is not directly part of your car’s engine system.
 You can still drive for a few hundred miles with a faulty O2 sensor.

 However, as discussed earlier, a bad oxygen sensor can interfere with engine performance and fuel consumption.
 This is because the main role of the O2 sensor is to monitor the air/fuel mixture that goes into your engine, and if there is too much or too little fuel, the computer will adjust accordingly.

 5. How much does it cost to fix O2 sensors?

 Now that we have discussed what happens to a car when the oxygen sensor is bad, let’s take a look at how much it cost.
 Unfortunately, once it wears out, there is no temporary fix for O2 sensors.